acgd-webdev-3/animal-rescue-website-ux/README.md

 ## Hand in

 1. Create a board on InVision with all the content
-2. Submit the InVision board URL to Canvas
+2. Submit the InVision board URL online

 *Example URL:*